String Quartet No. 13 (Beethoven): Judgments

 The cavatina that serves as the fifth movement is generally considered the quartet's pinnacle.
 According to Michael Steinberg, it is "one of Beethoven's most inward and wonderful slow movements."
 Beethoven declared "that he had composed this cavatina truly in the tears of melancholy" and that "never had his own music made such an impression on him".

 Some commentators also rank very high the freshness, grace and sensitivity of the third movement (Andante con moto, ma non troppo.
 Poco scherzando).
 It was Theodor Helm's favorite movement, and Daniel Gregory Mason used four bars of this movement as the frontispiece of his study of Beethoven's quartets.

 In media

 The Cavatina (performed by the Budapest String Quartet) is the final piece on the Voyager Golden Record, a phonograph record containing a broad sample of Earth's sounds, languages, and music sent into interstellar space in 1977 with the two unmanned Voyager probes.
-It follows the gospel blues song "Dark Was the Night, Cold Was the Ground" by Blind Willie Johnson, a blind and a deaf musician.
-Voyager 1 entered interstellar space in 2012; Voyager 2 followed suit in 2018.

-The Cavatina also appears in "Love and War", an episode from the sixth season of M*A*S*H, in the background as Hawkeye has dinner with an aristocratic Korean woman.